The University of Newcastle, Australia; English and Creative Writing

-Alexandra Lewis joined the University of Newcastle in 2019.
+Alexandra Lewis joined the University of Newcastle’s Department of English and Creative Writing in 2019.
 She arrived from Aberdeen, Scotland, where she was Senior Lecturer in English and Creative Writing, Director of the Centre for the Novel, and Undergraduate Programme Coordinator of Creative Writing.
 Alexandra has also taught, supervised, and held research fellowships at the Universities of Cambridge, Goldsmiths College London, School of Advanced Study London, and Warwick.

 During her PhD in English Literature at the University of Cambridge, Alexandra held a Cambridge Commonwealth Trust award and Trinity College research scholarship.
 She was University Medallist at the University of Sydney, where she completed her BA(Hons).

 Alexandra has published widely on literature and psychology/medicine; nineteenth-century fiction; and contemporary literature.
 Recent publications include the Norton Critical Edition of Wuthering Heights (2019) and an edited collection on The Brontës and the Idea of the Human: Science, Ethics, and the Victorian Imagination (Cambridge University Press, 2019).
 Current projects include a monograph on nineteenth-century trauma, and a short story collection and novel.